Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Practical Applications

-Descriptive statistics find applications across every domain of data science and analytics.
-In quality control manufacturing, engineers monitor process means and standard deviations to ensure products meet specifications, using control charts that flag when measurements drift beyond expected ranges.
+• Quality Control Manufacturing: Engineers monitor process means and standard deviations to ensure products meet specifications, using control charts that flag when measurements drift beyond expected ranges.
 A sudden increase in variance might indicate equipment malfunction, while a shift in the mean could signal a raw material change.

 Summary